 Santa Barbara, CA

-The upper section fitted with white opaque polycarbonate, as per the homeowner’s request.
+The upper section of the backyard gate is fitted with white opaque polycarbonate, as per the homeowner’s request.

 Santa Barbara, CA